As an Amazon Associate we earn from qualifying purchases.

 There are few joys in food like breaking into a warm cheesy biscuit and tasting that buttery flaky goodness.
-While buttermilk biscuits are by far my favorite type of biscuit, we rarely seem to have buttermilk on hand.
+While buttermilk biscuits are by far my favorite type of biscuit, I rarely seem to have buttermilk on hand.
 It’s not quite practical to have it constantly stored in the fridge.
-Because of that, we are going to make a cheesy biscuit with no buttermilk recipe that you can easily make!
+Because of that, I am going to make a cheesy biscuit with no buttermilk recipe that you can easily make!

 What Are Cheesy Biscuits Without Buttermilk?

-Before we can replace buttermilk in a recipe, we need to understand what buttermilk is and why it works so well in making foods like biscuits and pancakes.
-Once we know what buttermilk does, we can work in trying to replicate the effects through other means.
+Before I can replace buttermilk in a recipe, I need to understand what buttermilk is and why it works so well in making foods like biscuits and pancakes.
+Once I know what buttermilk does, I can work on trying to replicate the effects through other means.
 At the end of the day, this is a substitution play.
-We’ll be trading out authenticity for ease and convenience.
+I’ll be trading out authenticity for ease and convenience.

 What is Buttermilk?